encoredev/encore/docs/how-to/migrate-to-encore.md

 Encore features like [automatic infrastructure provisioning](/docs/deploy/infra), [distributed tracing](/docs/observability/tracing), [architecture diagrams](/docs/observability/encore-flow), and [API documentation](/docs/develop/api-docs), rely on the [Encore application model](/docs/introduction#meet-the-encore-application-model).

-Building your backend using Encore's [API framework](/docs/primitives/services-and-apis) and declarative [Infrastructure SDK](/docs/primitives/overview) is what enables Encore to create the application model.
+Building your backend using Encore's declarative [Backend SDK](/docs/primitives/overview) is what enables Encore to create the application model.
 This doesn't mean a complete rewrite is necessary to adopt Encore, and in this guide we look at strategies for both incremental adoption and fully migrating your existing backend to Encore.

 ## Get help with adopting Encore